hashicorp/terraform-provider-google/website/docs/r/cloud_build_trigger.html.markdown

 * `branch_name` -
   (Optional)
   Name of the branch to build.
+Exactly one a of branch name, tag, or commit SHA must be provided.

 * `tag_name` -
   (Optional)
   Name of the tag to build.
+Exactly one of a branch name, tag, or commit SHA must be provided.

 * `commit_sha` -
   (Optional)
   Explicit commit SHA to build.
+Exactly one of a branch name, tag, or commit SHA must be provided.

 The `build` block supports: